 - Set up a toppings bar complete with butter, sour cream, shredded cheese, green onions and cooked bacon so everyone can build their own top suit their taste.

-Other Easy Air Fryer Recipes to Try
+More Easy Air Fryer Recipes to Make

 Dishes to Serve with Loaded Air Fryer Baked Potatoes